 In general terms, taxes in Tajikistan include income tax, value added tax, excise tax, social tax, land tax, property tax, transport tax, as well as fees for licences.
-Profits are taxed at a rate of 25% of taxable income (calculated as revenue less permitted deductions).
-VAT at a rate ranging to 20% is imposed on goods produced in Tajikistan and goods imported into Tajikistan.
+Effective from January 1, 2013, profits are taxed at a rate of 15% for activities related to production of any kind of goods (previously 20%) of taxable income (calculated as revenue less permitted deductions) and 25% for all other types of activities (previously 20%) of taxable income (calculated as revenue less permitted deductions).
+VAT at a rate ranging to 18% (previously 20%) is imposed on goods imported into Tajikistan, and 5% for goods produced in Tajikistan.
 Payments due to state agencies in respect of oil and gas production are determined under the particular terms of production sharing contracts of which the Bokhtar PSC is an example.
 Under the Bokhtar PSC, the Tajik State's share of production covers all of the Company's taxes, levies and duties in respect of production thereunder.
+Any changes to this status or the tax treatment of the Bokhtar PSC would potentially have a negative effect on the Company.